-- OARS: If you need special accommodations, contact the Office of Accessibility Resources and Services, KUPF 201, to discuss your specific needs.
-A Letter of Accommodation Eligibility from OARS authorizing your accommodations will be required and should be received by us at least two weeks plus two days before the first exam, if it also relates to exams. - MISSING: If you miss a class, you make up for lost time.
-No PrP extensions for any reason, medical or otherwise; you have 3 months to submit it: submit EARLY.
+If you need special accommodations, contact the Office of Accessibility Resources and Services, KUPF 201, to discuss your specific needs.
+A Letter of Accommodation Eligibility from OARS authorizing your accommodations will be required and should be received by us at least two weeks plus two days before the first exam, if it also relates to a ProctorU exam, otherwise seven days before the first non ProctorU exam.

+MISSING: If you miss a class, you make up for lost time.
+No PrP extensions for any reason, medical or otherwise; submit early.
 If you miss an exam you MUST CONTACT the Dean of Students (DOS) within 2 working days from the day the reason for the absence is lifted with all necessary documentation and email the instructor of your intent and absence.
+Do not submit documentation to the instructor: it is a private matter between you and the Dean of Students.
 The maximum accommodation period will be the number of missing days to the exam date: it is imperative then that you contact DOS even before the 2 working day period has expired if the accommodation period would be shorter.
-A makeup will be given in the rarest of cases. - Devices: Power down and switch off (not just silence) mobile and other devices and place them in a bag or backpack or on the floor, screen facing down.
-IF A STUDENT GETS CAUGHT HAVING A DEVICE (on or off) ON HIM/HER, the exam receives a 0.
-DEVICES MUST BE OFF and NOT ON YOU.
-For ProctorU exams "ON YOU" means anywhere viewable including at a distance of less than 6ft.
-A not completely powered down device of yours is assumed to be "ON YOU" independently of proximity.
+For Exam1, a DOS approval will get you a scaled (Exam2) grade for Exam1.
+No makeup exam for a ProctorU exam.